From Joy, with Love

-From Joy, with Love is the first official extended play (second overall) by South Korean singer Joy.
+From Joy, with Love is the second extended play by South Korean singer Joy.
 It was released by SM Entertainment, marketed as her first extended play, on August 18, 2025, and contains six tracks, including the lead single "Love Splash!".

 Background and release

 On July 28, 2025, it was announced that Joy would be releasing her first extended play titled From Joy, with Love alongside the lead single "Love Splash!" on August 18.
 This marked her first solo project in four years since her special remake EP Hello in 2021.
 An announcement film video teaser was also released on the same day.
 The promotional schedules were released on July 29.
 An album trailer video was released on August 4.
 Each teaser images and mood clips video were released on August 7, August 8, August 12, and August 13.
 A highlight clip video was released on August 14.
 The music video teaser for "Love Splash!" and teaser images were released on August 15.
 The extended play was released alongside the music video for "Love Splash!" on August 18.